YehudaRosenberg/gql-app/README.md

     * `--port 8000` specifies the port (change if needed).

 6.  **Access the API:**
-    * Open your web browser and navigate to `http://127.0.0.1:8000/`.
+    * Open your web browser and navigate to `http://127.0.0.1:8000/graphql` (or `/` if you configured it at the root).
     * You should see the GraphQL Playground interface, which allows you to interactively explore and run queries/mutations.

 7.  **Using the API:**
-    * Use the `loginUser` mutation (see below) in the Playground to get an authentication token.
+    * Use the `loginUser` mutation in the Playground to get an authentication token.
     * For operations requiring authentication, open the "HTTP HEADERS" panel at the bottom left of the Playground and add:
         ```json
         {